kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

+- Visible not-my shrine is highlighted (but shouldn't be)
 - Implement more shrine functionality
 - Look for more handlers where we shouldn't pass player and colors